CottageLabs/oarr/README.md

 ### The Suggest Module

 A User Interface which allows end-users to suggest a repository for inclusion into the registry.
 This may be deployed closely aligned with the Discovery Interface, although could still be a stand-alone third party module.

+The Suggest Module should also expose an API so that it - in turn - can be embedded into other systems (e.g. CORE) which may have repositories to suggest to the registry.

 ### Link-Checker Module